iblech/lets-play-agda/Padova2025/ProvingBasics/Connectives/More.lagda.md

 ```
 open import Padova2025.ProgrammingBasics.Lists
+open import Padova2025.ProvingBasics.Negation
+open import Padova2025.ProvingBasics.Equality.Base
 ```

+The predicate `All P xs` expresses that `P` holds for all elements of the list `xs`.

 ```
 data All {A : Set} (P : A → Set) : List A → Set where